Arjitakushwah/soft-engg-project-may-2025-se-May-2/README.md

     - Story
     - Journaling
     - Infotainment
- 3. **To-Do Task Manager Rules**
+ 4. **To-Do Task Manager Rules**

     Creating Tasks:
       A child can create a task with a specific date and time.

     Updating Task Status:
       Not allowed:
        - Update past date/time tasks.
        - Mark as complete a task scheduled for a future day.

       Allowed:
         - Mark as complete only within 15 minutes before the scheduled time up to 1 hour after the scheduled time.

     Deleting Tasks:
       Not allowed:

-Delete completed tasks.
+      - Delete completed tasks.

-Delete any past-date tasks (whether completed or not).
+      - Delete any past-date tasks (whether completed or not).

+ 6. **Story Reading**

+    Generate a Story:
+     - Child provides a prompt (topic or idea) for the story.
+     - System generates a unique, AI-powered story based on the given prompt.

+    Start a Quiz:
+      - After reading, child can take a quiz related to the story content.
+      - Options are shuffled after every wrong answer.

+ 7. **Journaling**

+    Write Journal Entries:
+      - Child can write short statements or reflections multiple times throughout the day.
+      - Entries can express how they are feeling, what happened, or any personal thoughts.

+    Mood Classification:
+      - System uses a mood classifier to analyze the journal text.
+      - Determines the child’s emotional state (e.g., happy, sad, Anaxious, excited).

+    Parent Visibility:
+      - Classified moods and journal summaries are visible to the parent account.
+      - Helps parents track emotional well-being over time.

+  8. **Infotainment**

+     Topic Selection:
+       - Child can choose from topics like Science, History, and more.

+     Child-Friendly News Generation:
+       - System generates a news article tailored for children simple language, age-appropriate, and engaging.

+     Reading & Marking as Read:
+       - Child reads the generated article.
+       - "Mark as Read" button becomes available only after 3 minutes to encourage proper reading time.
+  9. **Calendar Report**

+     Availability:
+       - Accessible in both Child Dashboard and Parent Dashboard.

+     Purpose:
+       - Allows both child and parent to view tasks for any selected date.
+     Features:
+       - Displays all tasks for that date with clear status indicators Completed or Not Completed.

+  10. **Parent Dashboard**

+      Child Management:
+        - View all added children’s profiles and details.
+        - Add new child accounts with credentials.

+      Calendar Report:
+        - Same as in the child dashboard, lets parent view tasks done/not done for any selected date.

+      Reports:
+        - Download Weekly AI-Generated Report for a particular child.

+      Statistics & Insights:
+        - View all performance stats of the child.
+        - Access a real-time data graph showing all tasks completed by the child.

+---
+### Some important component

-**Mood Classification**Detects child’s emotional state from journal entries or activities.
+- **Mood Classification**Detects child’s emotional state from journal entries or activities.
 - **News Agent** – Fetches curated child-friendly news.
 - **Story Agent** – Generates personalized bedtime or educational stories.
 - **Report Agent** – Compiles child’s activity report in PDF.